rupakdude24/Store-24-Data-analysis/README.md

 I have done this project using R markdown language.
 Included two files :First, Code file in rmd extension and Second, HTML report of this mini project(might not show properly in HTML format).
+Decision points :-
+Whether increasing tenure of managers and crew would have a relatively large impact on financial performance of stores.

 The main variable in this project is Profit and taken it as Response variable and other all other as predictor variables.

 This is a case study, simply showing the how other factors affect the profit of a store.